itpp-labs/misc-addons/ir_config_parameter_multi_company/doc/index.rst

   * **param1** = *value1* (via default value)
   * **param2** = *value22* (value for companyB)
   * **param3** = *value3* (via default value)

-  Note: Make sure that the same value for all companies (leave the default value).
-Follow the steps:

-* Go to Company properties
-* Find this value in every Company and delete it.
-Leave the default value only.
-* Change companies value (System Parameters).
-It must be the same as Default value.

 Company Properties
 ------------------